Places in Harry Potter

 B. Beauxbatons

 Beauxbatons Academy of Magic is a fictional magic school similar to Hogwarts in the Harry Potter series of books.
 It was first introduced in Harry Potter and the Goblet of Fire and existed at least 700 years ago, as that was when they began participating in the Triwizard Tournament.
 Beauxbatons is located in France and its headmistress is Olympe Maxime.
+Some have speculated that since bouillabaisse was served at the opening feast of the Triwizard Tournament, and this fish soup is generally served in southeast France, one could assume that Beauxbatons is somewhere on the Mediterranean coast of France, perhaps Marseille.
+This would also explain why Beauxbatons students are so cold when they are in Hogwarts.

 The students' uniforms also suggest they are accustomed to warmer weather than what they encounter at Hogwarts.
 Beauxbatons uniforms are made of light blue silk, and the school coat of arms is two golden wands crossed over one another, each shooting three stars.
 Beauxbatons students stand at attention from when their headmistress enters the room until she seats herself.
 They also seem to care more about their studies and their school's reputation.